Looking for a guide to help you create an effective employee handbook? Then keep reading because this article will show you how to do just that.

 Will it take a decent amount of time, energy, and other resources to make it happen?
 Of course.

-But, as we said earlier, the cost of not creating an employee handbook can potentially be devastating to your business.
+But, as we said earlier, the cost of not creating a handbook can potentially be devastating to your business.

 Without proper policies and procedures in place, even the smallest bump in the road can completely derail your operations and hinder your team’s ability to continue pressing forward.